open-science-org/admin/team/team.md

 2. Stefi Baum
 Dean of the Faculty of Science, Professor of Physics & Astronomy, University of Manitoba
-(previously) Science Diplomacy Fellow at the US Department of State & American Institute of Physics Diplomacy Fellow, Division Head at Space Telescope Science Institute
+(previously) Science Diplomacy Fellow at the US Department of State, American Institute of Physics Diplomacy Fellow, Division Head at Space Telescope Science Institute
 https://en.wikipedia.org/wiki/Stefi_Baum